How to Go Ultralight Backpacking

 When we're going truly lightweight, we think about the big four.
 That's your bag, shelter, mat and sleeping bag.
 Replacing these four bits of kit with lighter options is a huge first step in lightening your load.

-Getting everything you think you might need in front of you is a good way of deciding what’s essential, what's only desirable and what's completely unnecessary.
-Sleeping bag?
+Getting everything you think you might need in front of you is a good way of deciding what’s essential, what's only desirable and what's completely unnecessary. sleeping bags">Sleeping bag?
 Absolutely essential.
 Inflatable pillow?
 Desirable, but could you make do with a jacket behind your head?
 Rechargeable camping lantern?
 Probably won’t be used if you're in bed by nightfall.
 Keeping a list of what you took last time and recording what you didn’t need and what you wished you’d taken is a good way to refine your packing list.

 In cooler weather, you can also make sure you carry enough (but not too much!) warmth.
 What you wear in the day can keep you warm at night.